EXPLORER-HCM:

 - In all 7 patients treated with CAMZYOS, LVEF recovered following interruption of CAMZYOS

-LVEF=left ventricular ejection fraction; SD=standard deviation.
+HCM=hypertrophic cardiomyopathy; LTE-long-term extension; LVEF=left ventricular ejection fraction; NYHA=New York Heat Association; SD=standard deviation.

 EXPLORER-LTE: Safety

-† | CV serious TEAEs of clinical interest are defined as serious TEAEs related to major adverse CV events, atrial fibrillation, ventricular arrhythmias, syncope/presyncope, cardiac failure, hypotension, and QTcF prolongation.3 |
+* | CV serious TEAEs of clinical interest are defined as serious TEAEs related to major adverse CV events, atrial fibrillation, ventricular arrhythmias, syncope/presyncope, cardiac failure, hypotension, and QTcF prolongation.5 |

-‡ | By Week 180, 5 patients had died due to bacterial endocarditis, cardiac arrest, acute myocardial infarction, intracerebral hemorrhage, or liver metastasis (n=1 each), all unrelated to treatment.3 |
+‡ | By Week 180, 5 patients had died due to bacterial endocarditis, cardiac arrest, acute myocardial infarction, intracerebral hemorrhage, or liver metastasis (n=1 each), all unrelated to treatment.5 |

 CV=cardiovascular; QTcF=QT interval corrected using Fridericia’s formula; TEAE=treatment-emergent adverse event.

-- 20 patients (8.7%) experienced transient reductions in LVEF <50%3
+20 patients (8.7%) experienced reductions in LVEF <50% in a total of 22 events5

-¶ | Baseline is defined as last non-missing measurement before the first dose of CAMZYOS in MAVA-LTE.3 |
+§ | Baseline is defined as last non-missing measurement before the first dose of CAMZYOS in MAVA-LTE.5 |

 References: